Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes: Additional Analytical Supports to Principles on the Selection of

 The federated fine-tuning process can be formally modeled as an optimization problem that seeks a model variation from $\wb^0$ to an ideally optimal model $\wb^*$, with the combination of $K$ perturbations, as

-Note that this definition is merely to facilitate understanding FL from another perspective, and it cannot be directly solved since $\wb^*$ is unknown.
-From Equation \eqref{eq-definition-combination-optimization}, FL processes can be regarded as advancing the model towards an approximate optimal solution in an iterative manner.
+It is important to note that this definition serves to provide an alternative perspective on FL, and it is not a formulation that can be solved outright because the ideally optimal model weights $\wb^*$ are not known.
+From Equation \eqref{eq-definition-combination-optimization}, FL processes can be viewed as advancing the model towards an approximate optimal solution in an iterative manner.

 With this formulation, matrix $\ZZ = \left[\zb_1, \ldots, \zb_K\right]$ can be regarded as the constraints of this problem.
 When the constraints are insufficient to uniquely determine a solution, i.e., the rank of the system is low, the solution space becomes larger and there are multiple or even infinitely many possible solutions, causing greater difficulty in finding the optimal solution.
 Since high-dimensional vectors sampled from a Gaussian distribution are typically orthogonal, considering the dimension $d$ of LLM $\wb$ is usually very high such that $d \gg K$, the rank of $\ZZ = \left[\zb_1, \ldots, \zb_K\right]$ is typically $K$.
 Therefore, usually the larger the value of $K$ is, the better the optimization problem defined in Equation \eqref{eq-definition-combination-optimization} could be finally solved.
 Taking an extreme example, if $K=1$, the optimization problem defined in Equation \eqref{eq-definition-combination-optimization} may be fundamentally unoptimizable.
 Thus, $\overset{\leftharpoonup }{K}$ theoretically exists so that Principle \ref{principle-not-too-few-seeds} holds.